 Please note, if a participant breaks their program they will remain under a restricted rehire status for six months, and may not apply or work for a Disney-affiliated company during that time.
 After six months, the status is lifted and they may re-apply.

 Please note, the participant must work up until their departure date, and must depart housing by 11 a.m. on their departure date.

-On their new departure date, the participant must turn in their Housing ID and apartment key to the Disney Service Center, or to Security if the Service Center is closed.
+On their new departure date, the participant must turn in their Program ID and apartment key to the Disney Service Center, or to Security if the Service Center is closed.
 The participant is responsible for turning in their company-issued ID and costumes to their work location.

 For information regarding the Walt Disney World Early Release Process for school reasons, please check out this article: I need an early release to return to school.

 On your departure day, you will be checked out by a member of the Programs team.
 They will collect your keys, proxy card and blue ID if it was not given to your managers.